emmercm/igir/docs/output/writing-archives.md

       --overwrite-invalid
     ```

+!!! tip

+    You can test if zip files in input directories are valid TorrentZip archives without writing anything with the [`igir test` command](../commands.md#test).

 ## Example: zipping a ROM collection

 One aspect of organizing a ROM collection is to ensure a consistent archive format.
 You can ensure all ROMs in a collection are in a `.zip` archive like this: